 January is not really the best month to enjoy Italy: days are cold and short, but budget travelers might find the savings on airfare and accommodation attractive.
 In Italy, as in many other areas of the world, January is a month marked by cold weather, but it is also a month when not many tourists travel to the country: this means everything tends to be less expensive than in the other seasons.
 Hotels, airfares and even some local transportation costs are lower in January.
 There are also plenty of discounts and coupons available to be used in January, all of which could help to get a good, budget-oriented Italian holiday,

-One of the advantages of travelling in January is that the hordes of tourists typical of the summer season are gone in most places, and only the locals are left to enjoy the beauties of the country.
+One of the advantages of travelling in January is that the hordes of tourists typical of the summer season are gone, and only locals are left to enjoy the beauties of the country.
 The January visitor may have the luck to truly enjoy a slice of real Italy, in the peace and quiet of the low season.

 Those who are planning to take a trip to Italy in January would need to plan out an itinerary based on the kind of activities they prefer: visiting museums, churches, or any type of indoor activities are of course the best options.
 At the same time, if you are a bit of a snow bunny, January is also a good month for skiing and winter sports.

 January is an off tourist season in Italy, mainly because of the fact winters can be cold, even damp in some parts of the country.
 However, the weather isn’t bitingly unbearable, like in many parts of Europe or North America.
 January 29 30 and 31 are known as the “giorni della merla“ (days of the crow/blackbird) and are supposed to be the coldest of the year.
 Anybody really desperate for swimming somewhere in Italy during the month of January should look into Italian Hot Springs resorts.